 Keeping Care at the Forefront

 As you can see, there are a few different options when it comes to a more natural style service, but for some, a traditional funeral or cremation might be the best choice for their loved ones.
-It can be highly beneficial to work with a company that understands the intricacies of planning cremation services in Orlando, FL, and Baldauff Family Funeral Home and Crematory are here to help.
+It can be highly beneficial to work with a company that understands the intricacies of planning cremation services in Lake Helen, FL, and Baldauff Family Funeral Home and Crematory are here to help.
 We specialize in multiple services, so contact us today if you would like more information or schedule an appointment.